Texas-Style 'Hot Links' from Scratch

 - The Target: 70% lean meat to 30% hard fat.

-- The Blend: A classic Texas link uses a mix of beef (often brisket trimmings) and pork (usually pork shoulder).
+- The Blend: A classic Texas link uses a mix of beef like brisket trimmings and pork like pork shoulder.

 The Grind and The Bind

-- Keep it Cold: Everything must be freezing cold—the meat, the grinder parts, and the bowl.
-If the fat gets warm, it will smear instead of grind, ruining the texture.
+- Keep it Cold: Everything must be freezing cold.
+That means the meat, the grinder parts, and the bowl.
+If the fat gets warm, it will smear instead of grind.
+That ruins the texture.

 - Coarse Grind: Use a coarse die on your grinder for that authentic, rustic texture.

-- The Mix: Add your spices (heavy on the black pepper, cayenne, garlic, and curing salt if cold smoking).
-Add a splash of ice-cold beer or water and mix vigorously with your hands until the meat becomes sticky and binds together (this is called primary myosin extraction).
+- The Mix: Add your spices.
+Go heavy on the black pepper, cayenne, and garlic.
+Add a splash of ice-cold beer or water.
+Mix vigorously with your hands until the meat becomes sticky and binds together.
+This is the secret to a good link.

 Stuffing

 Thread natural hog casings onto your stuffer.
-Work slowly, ensuring there are no massive air pockets, but don’t overstuff them, or they will burst when you twist them into links.
+Work slowly and make sure there are no massive air pockets.
+But don’t overstuff them.
+They will burst when you twist them into links.
 Once stuffed, twist the long coil into 6-inch links.

 Smoking the Links

 - Dry the Casings: Hang the links in the fridge overnight.
-This dries out the casing, which helps it take on smoke and gives it that famous “snap” when you bite into it.
+This dries out the casing.
+It helps it take on smoke and gives it that famous “snap” when you bite into it.

 - Hot Smoke: Smoke the links over Post Oak at 250°F until they reach an internal temperature of 160°F.

 - The Ice Bath: Immediately plunge the cooked sausages into an ice water bath.
-This stops the cooking process instantly and prevents the casings from shriveling, keeping the links plump and juicy.
+This stops the cooking process instantly.
+It also prevents the casings from shriveling, keeping the links plump and juicy.